cisagov/manage.get.gov/docs/operations/runbooks/rotate_application_secrets.md

 ## SECRET_METADATA_KEY

-This is in reference to the key for the metadata email that is sent daily.
+This is the passphrase for the zipped and encrypted metadata email that is sent out daily.
 Reach out to product team members or leads with access to security passwords if the passcode is needed.

 To change the password, use a password generator to generate a password, then update the user credentials per the above instructions.
-Be sure to update the `KDBX` file in Google Drive with this password change.
+Be sure to update the [KBDX](https://docs.google.com/document/d/1_BbJmjYZNYLNh4jJPPnUEG9tFCzJrOc0nMrZrnSKKyw) file in Google Drive with this password change.